Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-09-19-observability/index.md

 > are alive.

-Blocking the `Observable` might be tolerable in some cases, but it cannot be generalized to all use cases.
+Blocking the `Observable` might be tolerable in some cases, but it cannot be generalised to all use cases.
 A user is more likely to prefer `next` instead of `next_ref` by default.

 Back to our `Observable<Vec<BigType>>` then.
 Imagine the collection contains a lot of items: cloning the entire `Vec<_>` for every update to every subscriber is a pretty inefficient way of programming.
-Remember that, as a programmer, we have the responsability to make our programs use as few resources as possible, so that hardwares can be used longer.
+Remember that, as a programmer, we have the responsibility to make our programs use as few resources as possible, so that hardwares can be used longer.
 The hardware is the most polluting segment of our digital world.